Leave No Trace Principles

 Plan Ahead and Prepare – Thoughtful Steps from the Start

-You need proper gear for the Sar Pass trek.
-Without planning, you might harm nature or put yourself at risk.
+Example: You need a permit to visit the Valley of Flowers.
+You also need proper gear for treks like Sar Pass.
+Without planning you might harm nature or put yourself at risk.

 Travel and Camp on Durable Surfaces – Stick to the Trails

-Once your footprint lands in an alpine zone, the grass may never grow back.
+Taking shortcuts or camping on fragile meadows damages the environment.
+Once a footprint lands in an alpine zone the grass may take years to grow again.

 Dispose of Waste Properly – Your Trash, Your Responsibility